Is Online Sports Betting Legal in Nebraska?

 888Sport is one of a handful of websites that are successfully setting up shop US states that have legalized sports gambling.
 888 also runs a huge online casino and a popular online poker room although don’t expect access to those from within the United States anytime soon.

-The long-standing casino brand from Las Vegas released an online sportsbook for residents in New Jersey earlier in 2018, and there’s hope that the enterprise could expand their presence in the United States.
+The long-standing casino brand from Las Vegas released an online sportsbook for residents in New Jersey earlier in 2018, and there’s hope that the enterprise could expand its presence in the United States.
 Early reviews from users in New Jersey are solid, which bodes well for the website to become available in other states that have passed sports betting bills.

 What Sports Can You Bet on Online in Nebraska?